Track and Field Competition

 Weekly Track and Field Events

 Athletes must be financial members of Nowra Athletics Club to compete in the track and field competition.
-Competitors can choose the events they want to compete in.
-They do not have to do all the events listed.

 Weeks 1, 2 and 3 are repeated in a cycle.